 Redress is the process by which an individual gains access to his or her records and seeks corrections or amendments to those records.
 Redress may be provided through the Privacy Act and Freedom of Information Act (FOIA), and also by other processes specific to a program, system, or group of systems.
-This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.

 Example: Some projects allow users to directly access and correct/update their information online.
 This helps ensures data accuracy.